 - Function as consultants to clinical faculty with questions concerning appropriate test selection and use of "send out" tests

-- Attend the CP Lectures, CP Rounds, and Internal Medicine Grand Rounds
+- Attend the Clinical Pathology Lectures, Clinical Pathology Rounds, and Internal Medicine Grand Rounds

-At the end of the rotation, the residents also make a formal presentation to the laboratory director and laboratory personnel, and may also be called upon to present at the CP Rounds on an immunology-related topic or participate in a project in the laboratory.
+At the end of the rotation, the residents also make a formal presentation to the laboratory director and laboratory personnel, and may also be called upon to present at the Clinical Pathology Rounds on an immunology-related topic or participate in a project in the laboratory.

 At the end of the rotation, a quiz consisting of 50 immunology questions will be administered to determine the level of resident expertise.
 An exit interview with the faculty will follow with formal evaluation.